Whyzanet/WhyzaGC/README.md

 I initially started with the ESP8266 and then 'upgraded' to the ESP32 to take advantage of the dual core as I ran into limitations multitasking on the ESP8266 as discussed below.

 As such I would recommend the Feather Huzzah ESP32 v2 over the original ESP8266 version due to both the NeoPixel RGB LED and dual core functionality.
+That said, if you have a Feather Huzzah ESP8266 already, it will work just fine.

 I also discovered Radmon.org which seemed a worthwhile project to contribute data to.
 It has a very simple and easy registration process...and runs on solar power !